pescuma/dotcastles/README.md

 # dotcastles

 Manage your dotfiles.
 Inspired by homesick.
-Works in windows.
+Works in Windows.